spiketibbs/KU_CMS_TnP/README.md

 1. Retrieve all DATA and MC histograms from Teams - lowptelec team - EGamma Tag and Probe folder - scalefac.xlsx
 2. Open config.json in a text editor
 3. Edit accordingly.
 Below is an explanation of each parameter in the config file.
 Note: The comments are for explanation only, as a JSON file cannot handle Python-style comments (#) and explanatory arrows (< -----).
 The actual config.json file is clean and ready to use.
+   * Look below at [Fit Shapes](#fit-shapes) for information on each kind of signal and background shape.
   ``` bash
 #   {
 #     "info_level": "INFO_2"       < ----- INFO, DEBUG, or INFO_2 (more verbose) (leave blank for no output)